|Nutrition Facts (per serving)|

 3/4 cup mini chocolate chips

-Cinnamon sugar pita chips, for serving
+Mini pretzels, cinnamon sugar pita chips, and/or graham crackers, for serving

 Gather the ingredients.